How does Netflix address the needs and preferences of different demographic groups?

 Localization refers to the process of adapting content to suit the cultural, linguistic, and technical requirements of a specific region or target audience.
 In the context of Netflix, localization involves providing content in different languages and offering subtitles and dubbing options.

 In conclusion, Netflix addresses the needs and preferences of different demographic groups through personalized recommendations, diverse content offerings, and localization efforts.
-By understanding the importance of catering to individual tastes and embracing diversity, Netflix has successfully created a platform that appeals to a wide range of viewers worldwide.
+By understanding the importance of catering to a wide range of viewers, Netflix has become a global entertainment powerhouse, ensuring that there is something for everyone to enjoy on its platform.